BhuvaneswariAddanki/PortfolioTracker/README.md

 ```

-* Ensure that no errors should be logged while running the script.
+* Ensure that no errors should be logged while running the jar.